SDGClassification/benchmark/README.md

 We ignored indirect relevance in texts because correct assessments would require enormous thematic expertise, and even then such interpretations would often remain highly subjective and controversial.

-## Model results
+## Model evaluation

+### Disclaimer

+Several models have been tested against this benchmark.
+The results can be used as one criterion when evaluating models.
+Importantly, there are a range of other important aspects to consider that are not tested by this benchmark, such as cost, speed, and coverage of SDG targets.
+In addition, many models have been developed and optimized for domain-specific use cases (e.g. analyzing policy documents, research articles or websites) and their performance on this benchmark may not be representative of their performance on their domain-specific use case.

+### Results

-The table below shows the accuracy (in percent) of SDG classification models when evaluated against this benchmarking dataset:
+The table below shows the accuracy (in percent) of models tested against this benchmark.
+Clicking one of the models provides additional details, including metadata about the model, F1 score, precision and recall.

 | Model                                                         | SDG 7 |
 | ------------------------------------------------------------- | ----: |